immcantation/amulety/README.md

-# BCRembed
+# Amulet

-BCRembed is a Python command line tool for generating embeddings for amino acid sequences using pretrained protein or antibody language models.
+Amulet is a Python command line tool for generating embeddings for Adaptive imMUne receptor Language model Embedding Tool to embed amino acid sequences using pretrained protein or antibody language models.
+So far only BCR embeddings are supported but TCR support is planned for future releases.

 ## Features